 This Tuesday’s #ForteFemale is the innovative art director and founder of Diana d’Orville, Audrey Tasiaux.
 Inspired by the powerful, eclectic women in her family, Audrey created the sustainable luxury couture brand, with the desire to ignite the same elegance and refinement into others.
 Combining her business and politics-based background with her creativity and self-expression, Audrey has grown her ethical business into an international success.
-The unique pieces crafted in her childhood home of the South of France bring “tailoring into a new breed of smart casual”.
+The unique pieces crafted in her childhood home region of the South of France bring “tailoring into a new breed of smart casual”.

-Where are you dreaming of traveling to?
+Where are you dreaming of travelling to?

 I’m currently planning on going back for a peaceful retreat at the Rocco Forte Verdura Resort in Sicily, where I’ve spent summers with my family.
 I have so many memories of morning yoga, celebrating awakening skies by the sea, long bicycle rides in nature & aperitivo al fresco, while watching breath-taking sunsets over the sun-blushed Mediterranean.
 The dream!